benawad/benawad.com/content/blog/what-is-the-best-graphql-stack-for-nodejs/index.md

 Great for instantly creating an entire backend for simple examples, but difficult to figure out how to do more complex operations and dealing with AWS services can be a pain.

 Looks interesting for offline apps though.

-### Prisma

-I would not recommend Prisma right now.
-They are in a weird limbo state where Prisma 2 is not ready for production yet (https://www.isprisma2ready.com/), but it will be soon.
-So I don't want to use Prisma 1 and then have to migrate to Prisma 2 the next month.

-With that said, I still think Prisma 2 looks promising and am excited for the prod release.

 ### Graph Databases that have GraphQL extensions